Skip to main content

 Create your online accounts using Secure Access to help prevent account takeovers.
 Learn how to register for Secure Access.

 Use strong passwords.
-Use long phrases, or a combination of uppercase and lowercase letters, as well as numbers and symbols when creating a new password.
+When creating a new password use long phrases or a combination of uppercase and lowercase letters, numbers and symbols.
 Don’t use your name, birthdate, or common words.
 Use a different password for each of your accounts.

 Use multifactor authentication.
 A secure system should use multiple levels of authentication.
-Typical methods of authentication are passwords with a unique code delivered to your mobile phone that allows you to log into an account.
+Typical methods of authentication for logging in to an account include entering a password, then entering a unique code delivered to your mobile phone.

 Review online account activity regularly.
 This can help you quickly detect any abnormalities.